TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 larger project (even a single package in some cases).

-Unlike other build systems (like autotools), CMake will put **EVERYTHING** into the source distribution (e.g. tarball) that it sitting in the source tree by default.
+Unlike other build systems (like autotools), CMake will put **EVERYTHING** into the source distribution (e.g. tarball) that is sitting in the source tree by default.
 Therefore, setting up for a source distribution usually means deciding what extra files and directories should be excluded.
 Beyond the directories for non-enabled packages, further files can be selected to be